 The Benefits of Decarboxylated CBD

+In other words, decarboxylation of CBD is necessary to get the most out of the beneficial cannabinoids.
+But, there are still some benefits to non-decarboxylated CBD and other cannabinoids.
 While CBD has been studied much more widely than CBDA, there are some brands that offer both “raw” (or non-decarboxylated) CBD and “regular” CBD (decarboxylated).

+Just like CBD, CBDA is non-psychoactive, meaning it won’t get you high and is not addictive.
 Studies indicate that CBDA has beneficial therapeutic effects when taken by itself or with other cannabinoids.
 Some of these benefits include:

-- Antibacterial properties
+- Antibacterial properties5.

-- Inhibits breast cancer cell migration
+- Inhibits breast cancer cell migration6.

-- Pain and inflammation reduction
+- Pain and inflammation reduction8.

+As you can see, CBDA does have some benefits of its own.
 One of the best ways to harness the benefits of these raw cannabinoids is through juicing.
-Most people don’t have access to CBD rich cannabis flowers, however, which is why more companies have started to offer an option for “raw” CBD oil.
+Most people don’t have access to CBD-rich cannabis flowers.
+Cannabis flowers are perfect because they contain an extra caboxyl ring (or group COOH) attached to their specific chain.
+This is the reason behind why more companies have started to offer “raw” non-decarboxylated CBD oil.

 How is CBD Decarboxylated?

+When it comes to decarboxylation, the temperature is everything.
 Remember that heat is what causes the decarboxylation process to take place, and while a lower temperature may take longer, it’s actually something that’s preferred.

 - Preheat oven to 200-300 degrees Fahrenheit